marcelocra/marcelocra/details.md

 _[<small>(Back to the top)</small>](#me)_

-Currently, take a look at the highlighted ones in the [main page](https://github.com/marcelocra).
+Currently, take a look at the highlighted ones at the [main page](https://github.com/marcelocra).

 ## Appendix <a name="appendix"></a>